 The four industry quadrants listed are defined by the size of the opportunity in terms of current GMV and the future potential.
 Amazon, Walmart and Google shopping potential have the most opportunity for growth in 2020.

-Our deep dive into the 2019 year in review will continue next week with Advertising in 2019.
+Our deep dive into the 2019 year in review will continue with Amazon Advertising in 2019.

 We hope that this post was insightful.
 If you have any additional questions leave a comment below, we’ll be there, we’ll respond, and we will help you through the process.
 If you found this post to be helpful, please like, share, comment, and tell other people about it.